seL4/sel4-tutorials/tutorials/camkes-vm-kernel-module/camkes-vm-kernel-module.md

 -->
 # Cross-Compiling Kernel Modules for use with seL4's Linux VM using qemu-arm-virt

+This is a procedure to prepare a camkes app for cross-compiling linux kernel modules for use in virtualization.

+See [the camkes app](https://github.com/seL4/sel4-tutorials/tree/master/tutorials/camkes-vm-kernel-module/module_minimal) for a ready-to-build project.

-See [the code](https://github.com/NeisesResearch/kernel_module_workstation) for the automation of this procedure.
-Running the setup script there should give you a camkes application, ready to build and simulate, which demonstrates the cross-compilation of a trivial kernel module for use in the linux kernel virtualized in the camkes-arm-vm.
-The procedure here outlines the specific steps necessary for module cross-compilation.
+See [an automation](https://github.com/NeisesResearch/kernel_module_workstation) of this procedure.
+Cloning that repo and running the setup script there should give you a camkes application, ready to build and simulate, which demonstrates the cross-compilation of a trivial kernel module.

 1. download linux kernel repo
 ```